cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 Whenever a relevant waveform is detected, data is written to an internal FIFO memory.

 Each ADC channel has two *trigger units*.
 These can be configured independently (e.g., one unit could trigger on rising edges, the other on falling).
 They are configured with
 :cpp:member:`config.trigger <ndigo6g12_configuration::trigger>`.

 Each ADC channel has a corresponding *trigger block* that determines whether data is written to the internal FIFOs.
 The trigger blocks are configured with :cpp:member:`config.trigger_block <ndigo6g12_configuration::trigger_block>`.
-Each trigger block can take any amount of trigger units as a source (for details, see :cpp:member:`ndigo6g12_trigger_block::sources` or :numref:`Section %s<section trigger inputs>`), thus, enabling sophisticated trigger setups.
+Each trigger block can take any amount of trigger units as a source (for details, see :cpp:member:`ndigo6g12_trigger_block::sources` or :ref:`section trigger inputs`), thus, enabling sophisticated trigger setups.

-Trigger configuration
+Trigger Configuration
 ^^^^^^^^^^^^^^^^^^^^^

 Analog Inputs